cyberark/conjur/docs/tour-orig.md

 Policies are the medium of security model collaboration.
 Since they are human readable, they can be shared with all stakeholders to gain consensus before commiting changes to your security infrastructure.

 {% include toc.md key='loading' %}

-Now map the policy document to your Docker container using:
-{% highlight shell %}
-  $ docker run -v /host/directory:/container/directory
-{% endhighlight %}

 To load the policy, use the CLI command `conjur policy load <policy-id> <policy-file>`.
 This command requires two arguments: